PayNearMe Review

 Pros

-- 31,000+ retail cash deposit locations across 7-Eleven, Walgreens (~9,000 stores added March 2022), CVS Pharmacy, Family Dollar, Walmart, Casey's General Stores and ACE Cash Express.
-This is a category of one in iGaming PSPs — no other provider in our database has built anything comparable in the US.
+- 62,000+ retail cash deposit locations across 7-Eleven, Walgreens (~9,000 stores added March 2022 via the Green Dot Network), CVS Pharmacy, Family Dollar, Walmart, Dollar General, Kroger, Casey's General Stores and ACE Cash Express.
+This is a category of one in iGaming PSPs, since no other provider in our database has built anything comparable in the US.
 For US gaming demographics with significant unbanked or thin-file segments, this conversion channel materially expands the addressable player base.

-- Nine of the ten largest US gaming operators — BetMGM, FanDuel, Caesars Sportsbook, PointsBet, TVG, Mohegan Digital and Maverick Gaming among them.
+- Nine of the ten largest US gaming operators, including BetMGM, FanDuel, DraftKings, Caesars Sportsbook, PointsBet, TVG, Mohegan Digital and Maverick Gaming.
 Reference calls during procurement for any US sportsbook launch will almost always trace back to a PayNearMe deployment.
 That client concentration is validation that survives any consumer-review skew.

 - Push-to-debit payouts in minutes via Visa Direct and Mastercard Send.
 Operator settlement runs T+1 to T+3, faster than Nuvei's T+2 to T+7 enterprise schedule.
 Cash at cage is instant.
 The end-to-end speed profile is one of the strongest in our database for US-domestic iGaming, and withdrawal experience is a measurable retention lever in US sports betting.

-- Modern US wallet stack done well: native Apple Pay, Google Pay, PayPal, Venmo and Cash App Pay — Cash App Pay support is rare among iGaming PSPs and increasingly important for under-35 US demographics.
+- A modern US wallet stack done well: native Apple Pay, Google Pay, PayPal, Venmo and Cash App Pay, where Cash App Pay support is rare among iGaming PSPs and increasingly important for under-35 US demographics.
 All wallet transactions reconcile to a single PayNearMe ledger, which removes the multi-vendor reconciliation headache.

-- Strong US compliance stack.
+- A strong US compliance stack.
 PCI DSS v4.0 Level 1 Service Provider (the highest tier, annual QSA assessment).
 Money transmitter licenses across 48+ US states.
 SOC 1, SOC 2 and NACHA audits each year.
-Accertify (American Express subsidiary) partnership for ML fraud detection on withdrawals — withdrawal fraud is the dominant fraud vector in iGaming and Accertify's integration directly addresses it.
+An Accertify partnership for ML fraud detection on withdrawals, where withdrawal fraud is the dominant fraud vector in iGaming and Accertify's integration directly addresses it.
+(Accertify was an American Express subsidiary when the partnership launched in October 2023 and was acquired by Accel-KKR from Amex in May 2024.)

 - Three integration tiers means the integration cost matches the operator's appetite for engineering work.
-Hosted Consumer Portal goes live in days with zero PCI scope; Embedded Client takes 1-2 weeks; Full API gives full UX control.
-Most competitors offer one path; PayNearMe lets you start hosted and migrate to API later without changing contracts.
+The Hosted Consumer Portal goes live in days with zero PCI scope; the Embedded Client takes 1-2 weeks; Full API gives full UX control.
+Most competitors offer one path, while PayNearMe lets you start hosted and migrate to API later without changing contracts.

 Cons